 The Finance Lead and Head Teacher/Head of School must sign this report to evidence these checks.
+In the absence of the Head Teacher/Head of School the CEO/CFOO may sign.

 On completion of these checks, if any amendments are required, the Head Teacher must notify Xentrall before the final payroll is run.
 A record of these changes must retained for audit purposes.